-Social Workers are professionals who go out into the world and work with people to assist them in meeting life's challenges.
-By pursuing a bachelor's degree in social work, you will be prepared with the knowledge, skills, and values for entry-level (generalist) social work practice and for advancement to graduate level study.
+Graduates of the University of Central Missouri's Social Work Program help people meet life's challenges.
+The required coursework for a bachelor's degree in social work from UCM will equip you with the knowledge, skills, and values for entry-level (generalist) social work practice and advancement to graduate level study.

 Social work students can be in the Honors College or involved in undergraduate research and social work faculty serve as mentors for students’ projects.
 If you are interested in the McNair Scholars program, social work faculty members serve as research and/or program mentors.